lnemsick-simp/pupmod-simp-libkv/REFERENCE.md

   * Should only be set to an empty string when the key being accessed is truly global.
   * Defaults to the Puppet environment for the node.

+* `resource`: String.
+Name of the Puppet resource initiating this libkv operation

+  * Required when `backend` is not specified and you want to be able to use more than the `default` backend.
+  * String should be resource as it would appear in the catalog

+    * 'Class[<class>]' for a class, e.g.  'Class[Mymodule::Myclass]'
+    * '<Defined type>[<instance>]' for a defined type instance, e.g.,
+      'Mymodule::Mydefine[myinstance]'

+  * Cannot be reliably determined automatically.
+Appropriate scope is not necessarily available when a libkv function is called within any other function.
+This is problematic for heavily used Puppet built-in functions such as `each`.

 ### libkv::get